csoltenborn/GoogleTestAdapter/Documentation/Overview.md

 ### Roadmap

 The following tasks will be tackled in the months to come.
-Feel free to suggest other enhancements, or to provide pull requests providing some of the features listed below (see section *Contributing* below).
+Feel free to suggest other enhancements, or to provide pull requests providing some of the features listed below (see section *Contributions* below).

-* 0.2 (planned for 1/1/2016)
+* 0.2 (first  quarter of 2016)
   * Better parsing and displaying of parameter values in case of parameterized tests
   * Save settings into XML file, e.g. within solution dir, to allow easy exchange of settings via developers
   * Provide more placeholders to be used with test parameters and setup/teardown batch files (project dir? executable?)
   * Performance improvements
 	* Faster canceling of running tests by actively killing test processes
-    * Parallel test discovery
   * Setup CI build
   * Improve test coverage
 * 0.3 (second quarter of 2016)
   * Smarter test scheduling
     * Reduce number of times executables are invoked
-	* introduce minimum duration per thread (executing 8 tests each lasting 1ms is much faster on 1 thread than on 8 threads)
     * introduce option to assign test resources to threads
 	  *	scheduling would then make sure tests are not running at same time if competing for the same test resources
   * Performance improvements